pgoulding/go-notes/README.md

 func (pointerToPerson *person) updateName(newFirstName string)
 ```

-Either way works, difference seems to be semantic, but speficity IS important as a genreal principle.
+Either way works, difference seems to be semantic, but speficity IS important as a general principle.

 ## Value Types